 safety consequence associated with the finding.
 Significant or potentially significant findings may merit more discussion.

 If a finding is likely to have generic construction or design concerns, then include specific details to identify the item of concern.
-Describe the generic aspect in sufficient detail commensurate with the significance for the reader to understand the issue or event, evaluation of significance and construction component aspect and enforcement conclusions.
+Describe the generic aspect in sufficient detail commensurate with the significance for the reader to understand the issue or event, evaluation of significance and construction cross-cutting component aspect and enforcement conclusions.
 Findings with generic concerns should include specific details to identify the item of concern.

 b.
 Analysis.
 The Analysis section describes the nature of the finding and should provide sufficient detail in discussing the logic used by the inspector in screening an issue.
 Include a description of any positive or negative licensee performance that either mitigated or exacerbated a potential problem and influenced the significance of the finding.
-Discuss licensee corrective actions, as applicable
+Discuss licensee corrective actions, as applicable.

-Describe the logic used to determine the violation, the bases for greater-than-minor, the severity level of the violation (except for apparent violations), and applicability of the construction component aspects.
+Describe the logic used to determine the violation, the bases for greater-than-minor, the severity level of the violation (except for apparent violations), and applicability of the construction cross-cutting component aspects.
 The level of detail must allow a knowledgeable reader to reconstruct the decision logic used to arrive at the final conclusion.

 1. The first part shall include the following attributes: